Lim Yoona: 2016–present: Transitioning roles and solo debut

 In 2022, she was cast in the TV series Big Mouth as Lee Jong Suk's wife.
 She also reprised her role in the action-comedy sequel, Confidential Assignment 2: International, which subsequently also became one of the highest-grossing films in South Korea like its predecessor.
 She drew acclaim for both performances, the latter giving her first Best Supporting Actress award at the 58th Grand Bell Awards and her third Blue Dragon Best Actress nomination.
 Meanwhile, the former earned her Top Excellence Award for Actress in a Miniseries at the 2022 MBC Drama Awards.

 In 2023, she was cast as the lead in the romantic-comedy drama King the Land alongside Lee Jun-ho.
 The series ranked number one on the Netflix's Weekly Global Top 10 in non-English TV show category for 3 weeks.

+In 2025, she was cast in the lead role in the fantasy romantic television series Bon Appétit, Your Majesty alongside Lee Chae-min.
+Netflix identified the series as one of its hit titles in its third-quarter 2025 earnings report.
+Studio Dragon also cited the series as one of the works that contributed to its return to profitability in the third quarter of 2025.
+For her portrayal of a three-star Michelin chef who is transported back in time to serve as the chief royal cook for a Joseon king, Lim received the Grand Prize in the Culture Sector at the 2025 National Brand Awards and earned a Best Actress nomination at the 62nd Baeksang Arts Awards.
+In the same year, Lim reunited with director Lee Sang-geun in his second feature film Pretty Crazy.
+She received widespread praise for her performance in this film and it gave her first Best Actress award at the 29th Chunsa Film Art Awards and her fourth Best Actress nomination at the 46th Blue Dragon Film Awards.
+Lim also released the digital single "Wish to Wish" on December 19, 2025.